canonical/zookeeper-k8s-operator/CONTRIBUTING.md

 ## Canonical Contributor Agreement

-Canonical welcomes contributions to the Charmed Zookeeper K8s Operator.
+Canonical welcomes contributions to the Charmed ZooKeeper K8s Operator.
 Please check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.